 Fever can be tricky in older people because the body may not respond the way it would in younger people.
 For example, in frail older people, infection is less likely to cause fever.
 Even when elevated by infection, the temperature may be lower than the standard definition of fever, and the degree of fever may not correspond to the severity of the illness.
 Similarly, other symptoms, such as pain, may be less noticeable.
 Frequently, a change in mental function or a decline in daily functioning is the only other initial sign of pneumonia Hospital-Acquired Pneumonia Hospital-acquired pneumonia is lung infection that develops in people who have been hospitalized, typically after about 2 days or more of hospitalization.
 Many bacteria, viruses, and even fungi... read more or a urinary tract infection Overview of Urinary Tract Infections (UTIs) In healthy people, urine in the bladder is sterile—no bacteria or other infectious organisms are present.
 The tube that carries urine from the bladder out of the body (urethra) contains no bacteria... read more .

 However, older people with a fever are more likely to have a serious bacterial infection than are younger adults with a fever.
 As in younger adults, the cause is commonly a respiratory or urinary tract infection.
 Skin and soft-tissue infections are also common causes in older people.
 Older people are more likely to have serious manifestations of respiratory viral infections such as influenza Influenza (Flu) Influenza (flu) is a viral infection of the lungs and airways with one of the influenza viruses.
-It causes a fever, runny nose, sore throat, cough, headache, muscle aches (myalgias), and a general... read more and COVID-19 COVID-19 COVID-19 is an acute respiratory illness that can be severe and is caused by the coronavirus named SARS-CoV-2.
+It causes a fever, runny nose, sore throat, cough, headache, muscle aches (myalgias), and a general... read more , COVID-19 COVID-19 COVID-19 is an acute respiratory illness that can be severe and is caused by the coronavirus named SARS-CoV-2.
 Symptoms of COVID-19 vary significantly.
-Two types of tests can be used to diagnose... read more .
+Two types of tests can be used to diagnose... read more , and respiratory syncytial virus Respiratory Syncytial Virus (RSV) Infection and Human Metapneumovirus Infection Respiratory syncytial virus infection and human metapneumovirus infection cause upper and sometimes lower respiratory tract infections.
+Respiratory syncytial virus is a very common cause of... read more (RSV).

 Most fevers in healthy people are caused by a respiratory or gastrointestinal infection due to a virus.

-If people with a fever have any warning signs Warning signs Fever is an elevated body temperature.
-Temperature is considered elevated when it is higher than 100.4° F (38° C) as measured by an oral thermometer or higher than 100.8° F (38.2° C) as measured... read more , they should see a doctor right away.
+If people with a fever have any warning signs Warning signs Fever is an elevated body temperature that occurs when the body's thermostat (located in the hypothalamus in the brain) resets at a higher temperature, primarily in response to an infection... read more , they should see a doctor right away.

 Doctors can usually identify an infection based on a brief medical history, a physical examination, and occasionally a few simple tests, and then doctors use these results, particularly symptoms, to determine which other tests are needed.